RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 }
 ```

-The data fetched from the API it is used embedded into the following text, where different colors are used to highlight the
+The data fetched from the API is embedded into the following text, where different colors are used to highlight the
 text that is automatically generated:

 ```html